monk-io/docs/docs/running-templates.md

 title: "Run locally"
 ---

-Running existing templates with Monk is very straightforward.
+Running existing Kits with Monk is very straightforward.
 Running them locally is useful for testing and one-off deployments on single machines.

-This short tutorial shows how to run templates locally.
+This short tutorial shows how to run Kits locally.
 We'll run MongoDB on Monk.
 Make sure you have Monk installed and `monkd` running.
 If not, follow [this guide &#8594;
 ](get-monk.md)

 ---

-## Browsing available templates
+## Browsing available Kits

-There are many templates to choose from, they're all available in the Monk Hub.
+There are many Kits to choose from, they're all available in the Monk Hub.

 To find interesting packages, browse the [MonkHub.io](https://monkhub.io) GUI, or run: